Spain at a Glance

 Expat Businesswomen in Spain

 While Spain’s patriarchal society has gone through a number of changes in the past decades, working in Spain as a woman may require some getting used to, depending on your prior experience.
 Women in very high positions were a rare sight in the past.
 However, it is now becoming increasingly common to see them working on the board of directors in companies.
 An especially high percentage of successful Spanish businesswomen can be found in Madrid and Barcelona.
+The OECD Better Life Index indicates that 51% of women have jobs compared to 60% of Spanish men.
+Having said this, even though women in Spain are 9% less likely to have jobs than men, this gender gap is still significantly better than the OECD average of 15%.
+In the political sphere women are also doing increasingly well with 40% of parliamentary seats in Spain being held by women.

 When attending business lunches, women who wish to pick up the tab for their male guests should arrange this with the restaurant staff prior to eating out.
 It is still customary for men to treat women in Spain.